aaekay/Resources/cs/git.md

     1. files can be at three scenario , modified, staged, commit
     2. `git status` tells any uncommited file or unstaged file or modified file
     3.

+### when remote is ahead by commits
+1. first way is saving the current changes and reapplying them after you pull
+    1. `git stash` saves changes locally
+    2. git pull
+    3. git stash pop
+2. reject the changes and hard pull

+### clearing stash
+1. git stash clear